 Points: Average projected points for a player across analysts.

-Ceiling: A player’s upside, calculated as the upper bound of the player’s 95% confidence interval of projected points across analysts.
+Ceiling: A player’s upside, calculated as the 90th percentile of a player’s projected points across analysts.

-Floor: A player’s downside, calculated as the lower bound of the player’s 95% confidence interval of projected points across analysts.
+Floor: A player’s downside, calculated as the 10th percentile of a player’s projected points across analysts.

 ECR Rank: Expert Consensus Ranking from FantasyPros.